mfem/mfem/CONTRIBUTING.md

   in the simple example codes and more fully-featured mini applications in the `examples/` and `miniapps/` directories.

-- The `tests/` directory contains a collection of tests currently consisting of a unit test suite and some smoke tests that run some example codes.
+- The `tests/` directory contains a unit test suite and will later contain more tests that run example codes.

 - See also the [code overview](http://mfem.org/code-overview/) section on the MFEM website.